Placemaking at Work: Creating Meaningful and Sustainable Workplaces in the Age of Remote Work

 DOI: 10.1108/02683940710733115

-Annotation: Defines the primary framework used to evaluate individual worker wellbeing.
-By
+Annotation: This provides the core framework I use to evaluate the nuances of worker wellbeing.

 4. Hillier, B., & Hanson, J. (1984).
 The social logic of space.
 Cambridge University